openebs-archive/openebs-docs/docs/openshift.md

 ### Deploy a sample application with OpenEBS storage.

-- Use OpenEBS as persistent storage for a percona deployment by selecting the openebs-percona storageclass in the persistent volume claim.
-A sample is available in the openebs git repo (which was cloned in the previous steps).
+Use OpenEBS as persistent storage for a Percona deployment by selecting the openebs-percona storageclass in the persistent volume claim.
+A sample is available in the openebs git repository (which was cloned in the previous steps).

-Apply the following percona deployment yaml using the following commands.
+Apply the following Percona deployment yaml using the following commands.

 ```
 cd demo/percona